certsocietegenerale/rAIdline/README.md

 ### Ollama

-To be able to run rAIdline, you should at least have 2 models installed via Ollama :
+To be able to run rAIdline, you should at least have 3 models installed via Ollama :
-* Gemma2
-* Llama3
+* gemma2 (9b by default)
+* llama3.1 (8b by default)
+* mistral-nemo (12b by default)

-or alternatively
+or test alternatively :

-* Mistral
+* mistral (7b)

 You should thus, depending on your install (dockerized or not), run the following commands :
 ```